 Minnesota vs. UConn Women's Basketball Predictions & Picks - November 19

-Sunday's contest between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) matching up at Williams Arena has a projected final score of 91-56 (based on our computer prediction) in favor of UConn, so expect a lopsided matchup.
-The game will start at 5:00 PM ET on November 19.
+Sunday's game between the UConn Huskies (2-1) and Minnesota Golden Gophers (3-0) squaring off at Williams Arena has a projected final score of 91-56 (based on our computer prediction) in favor of UConn, so it should be a one-sided matchup.
+The game will begin at 5:00 PM ET on November 19.

-The Golden Gophers took care of business in their last matchup 75-53 against North Dakota State on Wednesday.
+Their last time out, the Golden Gophers won on Wednesday 75-53 against North Dakota State.

-The Golden Gophers enter this matchup following a 75-53 victory against North Dakota State on Wednesday.
-The Huskies' last contest on Thursday ended in an 80-48 victory against Maryland.
-Amaya Battle's team-high 20 points paced the Golden Gophers in the victory.
-Paige Bueckers' team-high 24 points paced the Huskies in the victory.
+In their last matchup on Wednesday, the Golden Gophers earned a 75-53 victory against North Dakota State.
+The Huskies enter this game following an 80-48 victory over Maryland on Thursday.
+In the Golden Gophers' win, Amaya Battle led the way with a team-high 20 points (adding four rebounds and nine assists).
+Paige Bueckers scored 24 points in the Huskies' victory, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!